MattTokunaga/recipe-analysis/README.md

   frameborder="0"
 ></iframe>

+The red line represents the observed test statistic, and the blue bars represent obtained experimental statistics.
 As you can see, the difference between the mean number of steps for recipes with and without missing reviews was abnormally high, higher than any experimental result.
 Thus we can conclude that they are in fact  related, so reviews are missing at random with respect to the number of steps.

 # Hypothesis Testing